Paisa Tours: Guide to Medellin and Colombia

 Accommodation just outside Park Tayrona

 High quality accommodation inside the Park itself is very limited - all that exist are simple cabanas or the Eco-Habs hotel.
-Just outside the Park there are some great options though:
+Just outside the Park there are some other options though:

-Mendihuaca Resort - another great option just outside of the stunningly beautiful Park Tayrona.
+Mendihuaca Resort - a reasonable option, though the food is very poor, just outside of the stunningly beautiful Park Tayrona.
+Gets lots of poor reviews.

 Colombia's Park Tayrona: